 Callus: Thickening of the outer layer of skin, due to irritation or pressure.

 Cellulitis: Inflammation of the skin, often associated with a localized infection of the skin.

 Charcot Foot: A foot affected by a painless degenerative change of the bones, due to excessive repetitive localized force in a foot with a loss of sensation.

-Charot-Marie-Tooth Disease: Usually characterized by weakness of the peroneal leg muscles and commonly resulting in a high arched foot with marked claw toes.
+Charcot-Marie-Tooth Disease: Usually characterized by weakness of the peroneal leg muscles, and commonly resulting in a high arched foot with marked claw toes.